CodeandCorners/ESP32BasicAWSPublisher/README.md

-# ESP32 publisher via button press
+# ESP32 AWS MQTT publisher via button press

 This is a service that is intended to be loaded on an ESP32 dev device, minor tweaks may be required if variant of esp32.